nus-cs2030/1718-s2/docs/lec5.md

 - Use `ArrayList` if you have a collection of elements with possibly duplicates and order is important, and retriving a specific location is more important than removing elements from the list.
 - Use `LinkedList` if you have a collection of elements with possibly duplicates and order is important, retriving a specific location is less important than removing elements from the list.

-Further, if you want to check if a given object is contained in the list, then `ArrayList` and `LinkedList` are not good candidates.
+You should understand the reasons above after CS2040.

-You should understand why after CS2040.
+Further, if you want to check if a given object is contained in the list, then `ArrayList` and `LinkedList` are not good candidates.  `HashSet`, on the other hand, can quickly check if an item is already contained in the set.
+There is unfortunately no standard collection class that supports fast `contain` and allow duplicates.
+Maybe CS2040, you can build you own collection class :)